edublancas/sanitAI/README.md

 But the reverse proxy intercepts the request and sends this to OpenAI:

 > Hello, my card number is `<VISA-CARD>`.
 Call me at `<US-NUMBER>`

+## Features

+1. Drop-in reverse proxy for OpenAI (no need to change your code)
+2. UI to admin and test rules
+3. AI agent to add new rules
+4. AI agent to fix rules